 How to do a holistic detox to balance hormones:

 We take a three step approach in my clinic, which includes diet, lifestyle and quality supplements.
-This is the most effective way I’ve found to reset hormones and ditch bothersome symptoms like brain fog, bloating, and period problems.
+This is the most effective way I've found to reset hormones and ditch bothersome symptoms like brain fog, bloating, and period problems.
+Check out the Hormone Revolution Detox program or read on for 10 steps to a holistic hormone detox:

 Vegetables: 3-6 cups daily is the minimum.
 Get those greens in, along with beets, carrots, garlic, onions, broccoli and artichokes.